Everyone deserves a plan they trust.

 Wills are the most common and well-known way to leave your assets to your chosen beneficiaries.

-Trusts take a variety of forms, but all share the same basic form: a trustee manages property for the benefit of a beneficiary or group of beneficiaries.
+There are a wide variety of trusts; you may have already heard of revocable trusts (also called living trusts) and irrevocable trusts.
+All share the same basic form: a trustee manages property for the benefit of a beneficiary or group of beneficiaries.
+We will help you understand and choose the trust that fits your situation best.

 Probate is the process by which an estate is portioned between beneficiaries, whether those named by a will or designated by statute, if no will exists.